jakobjpeters/Speculator.jl/README.md

 Speculator.jl is a tool to reduce latency by generating and running precompilation workloads.

-These workloads compile methods with concrete type signatures and are run in a background thread by default.
-However, they do not yet handle abstractly typed methods, method invalidations, and dynamic dispatch.

-Code needs to be compiled, either upon installation of a package or as needed during runtime.
+Code needs to be compiled, either upon the installation of a package or as needed during runtime.
 In the former case, this can be used in a package as a supplement or alternative to [PrecompileTools.jl](https://github.com/JuliaLang/PrecompileTools.jl).
-In the latter case, it can be used in a `startup.jl` or interactively in the REPL.
+In the latter case, it can be used in a `startup.jl` file or interactively in the REPL.

 Credit to [Cameron Pfiffer](https://github.com/cpfiffer) for the initial idea.